Woo-Hoo Dunnit?: Plot

 The final suspect is Lisa, who is accused by Martin because she wanted a new saxophone.
 King Toot's Music Store shows a tape of Lisa trying out a new baritone sax for over 14 hours, but she did not buy it, Krusty the Clown buying it before she got the chance.
 Lisa's alibi is that Marge took her to a hopscotch tutor, much to Lisa's embarrassment.
-With all suspects gone, Homer and Marge kick Dateline out and force the crew to apologize for their inconvenience, leaving the mystery unsolved.
+With all suspects gone, Homer and Marge kick Dateline out with the intention of making them apologise for what they did.

 Marge and Homer are seen watching the documentary, and Marge places a snap-on coaster she invented under Homer's drink.
 When she casually mentions that she wants to start a business with the coasters, which cost $0.65 apiece to make, Homer realizes that Marge was the culprit, stealing the money to invest in the business and having denied it the entire time.
-Homer calls the kids downstairs, preparing to tell them the truth, but when Marge compares Homer's visits to Moe's to life adventures and admits she wants something similar for her business, he has a change of heart, covers for Marge and lies to the kids, saying that the rats ate the money thanks to Grampa leaving the cabinet open, and then goes to the beach and enjoys a stroll with Marge.
+Homer calls the kids downstairs to tell them the truth, but when Marge compares Homer's visits to Moe's to life adventures and admits she wants something similar for her business, he has a change of heart, covers for Marge and lies to the kids by saying that the rats ate the money thanks to Grampa leaving the cabinet open, and then goes to the beach and enjoys a stroll with Marge.

-Meanwhile, at the studio, the narrator loses his voice after arguing about the unresolved mystery, and gets a vocal cord transplant from a sheep.
+Meanwhile, at the studio, the narrator loses his voice after arguing about the ending of the documentary, and gets a vocal cord transplant from a sheep.

+Production

+Liev Schreiber guest starred as the documentary narrator.
+Will Forte reprised his role as King Toot.
+Forte first appeared in this role in the twenty-sixth season episode "Covercraft."

 Reception

 Dennis Perkins of The A.V.
 Club gave the episode an A−, stating, "’Woo-Hoo Dunnit?’ falls somewhere between ‘solid’ and ‘sublime,’ but the fact that it’s even in the conversation is a damned delight.
 Like ‘22 For 30,’ the episode breaks up the usual storytelling style when a documentary lens is turned on the family.
 Smartly conceived, tightly plotted, exceptionally acted by all, and, most importantly, true to the characters even as they’re thrown outside their comfort zone, it’s one of those late-run Simpsons episode that nurtures something like hope.
 It’s terrific."

+Tony Sokol of Den of Geek gave the episode 4.5 out of 5 stars.
+He called the episode a classic.
+He highlighted the performances of Julie Kavner and Nancy Cartwright and thought the documentary motif allowed the featuring of the characters in more humorous ways.

 "Woo-Hoo Dunnit?" scored a 0.7 rating with a 4 share and was watched by 1.79 million people.